wrp/smtx/README.rst

     Scroll the screen back/forward half a screenful, or recenter the screen on the actual terminal.

+-/|
+    Change the size of the current window to be the specifiec percentage of the enclosing canvas. eg, '25|' will make the current window use 25% of the horizontal space of the canvas.

+=   Recursively rebalance windows.
+By itself, rebalance in both
+    directions.
+1= and 2= will rebalance only horizontally or vertically, respectively.

 W
     Set the width of the focused pty.  eg, to set the width of the currently focused pty to 120, enter command mode and type `120W`